 It is crucial to know how the saddles behave once the contribution from $h_{ij}$ is incorporated.
 This is particularly important in the studies of the no-boundary proposal of the Universe, where the boundary conditions are chosen to ensure that the universe starts with a vanishing initial size.
-This proposal has been successfully explored for the case when Dirichlet, Neumann or Robin boundary condition is imposed on the scale-factor within the mini-superspace approximation \cite{Feldbrugge:2017kzv, Narain:2021bff, Narain:2022msz, Ailiga:2023wzl}.In either case, the existence of ``no-boundary'' saddles and its relevance in the $N_c$-integration following Picard-Lefschetz methodology motivates one to explore the robustness of the proposal in various ways.
-In particular, it has been noticed that Gaussian perturbations around the no-boundary saddles for the Dirichlet boundary conditions are unstable \cite{Feldbrugge:2017fcc, Lehners:2018eeo, DiTucci:2018fdg, Feldbrugge:2017mbc}, while perturbations are seen to be well-behaved and show stable behaviour in the case of Neumann and Robin boundary conditions \cite{DiTucci:2019bui, DiTucci:2019dji}.
+This proposal has been successfully explored for the case when Dirichlet, Neumann or Robin boundary condition is imposed on the scale factor within the minisuperspace approximation \cite{Feldbrugge:2017kzv, Narain:2021bff, Narain:2022msz, Ailiga:2023wzl}.
+In either case, the existence of ``no-boundary'' saddles and its relevance in the $N_c$ integration following Picard-Lefschetz methodology motivates one to explore the robustness of the proposal in various ways.
+In particular, it has been noticed that Gaussian perturbations around the no-boundary saddles for the Dirichlet boundary conditions are unstable \cite{Feldbrugge:2017fcc, Lehners:2018eeo, DiTucci:2018fdg, Feldbrugge:2017mbc}, while perturbations are seen to be well behaved and show stable behavior in the case of Neumann and Robin boundary conditions \cite{DiTucci:2019bui, DiTucci:2019dji}.

-Robustness of the No-Boundary Universe was also tested under the inclusion of the higher-derivative gravitational corrections and its compatibility with the Asymptotic safety paradigm \cite{Lehners:2019ibe, Lehners:2023fud}.
+Robustness of the no-Boundary universe was also tested under the inclusion of the higher-derivative gravitational corrections and its compatibility with the asymptotic safety paradigm \cite{Lehners:2019ibe, Lehners:2023fud}.
 These explorations further assures faith in the robustness of the no-boundary proposal of the Universe.
 These studies while heuristically done, still gives confidence to proceed forward in further analyzing the no-boundary proposal.
-Recent exact studies involving inclusion of Gauss-Bonnet gravitational term lead to conclusion that boundary conditions corresponding to no-boundary Universe are favored in the path-integral as they tend to give most dominant contribution \cite{Narain:2021bff, Narain:2022msz, Ailiga:2023wzl}.
+Recent exact studies involving inclusion of Gauss-Bonnet gravitational term lead to conclusion that boundary conditions corresponding to no-boundary Universe are favored in the path integral as they tend to give most dominant contribution \cite{Narain:2021bff, Narain:2022msz, Ailiga:2023wzl}.